What to do

 The Public Health Order is a legal order issued under the authority of California law.
 You are required to comply if you do not fall within the exemptions specified in the order.
 It is a misdemeanor crime not to follow the order, although the intent is not for anyone to get into trouble.

 All construction projects can continue, as long as they follow safety requirements.

 See more information about City services during the coronavirus outbreak.

-Childcare facilities and camps can open in June, following physical distancing and other safety rules.
+Childcare facilities and camps are open, following physical distancing and other safety rules.

-Cannabis retailers are allowed to remain open, but only for delivery or takeout.
-Other types of cannabis businesses may also remain open to support retailers.
+Cannabis retailers are allowed to stay open, but only for delivery or takeout.
+Other types of cannabis businesses may also stay open to support retailers.

 Consumption lounges are not allowed, even for storefront retailers that are open.

 Healthcare and medical suppliers